Breakfast is a super important meal of the day for everyone. It is especially important for someone in recovery from an eating disorder.

 So, having a small snack before breakfast in the morning may be a helpful way to make you hungry for it.

 It’s a good idea to try and build this up over time so that eventually you are having a full breakfast in the morning.

 2. Have a liquid breakfast

-You should try to include the 5 important food groups in your breakfast: carbohydrates, proteins, fats, calcium and fiber.
+You should try to include the 5 important food groups in your breakfast: carbohydrates, proteins, fats, calcium and fibre.

 3. Start small and build over time

 It can take a while to get in the breakfast swing.

 We recommend having a full meal – including starchy carbohydrates, protein, fats, and perhaps a calcium source.
 If that’s not achievable right now, start off smaller.